 Damien pushed himself into a sitting position, shaking his head.
 “It’s not what you think.”

 “Oh?
 Then what is it?” he asked darkly.

-Damien looked toward Sebastien’s cubicle, though he wouldn’t be able to see anything with the drawn curtains of the student between them.
+Damien looked toward Sebastien’s cubicle, though he wouldn’t be able to see anything with the cubicle between them.
 Still, the thought of the other boy, so close, seemed to calm him.
 His breathing slowed, and he sat up more fully.
-“Well, obviously you think it’s something that warrants waking me up like an assassin in the middle of the night.
+“Well, obviously you think it’s something that warrants waking me up in the middle of the night like some assassin.
 I don’t know exactly what conclusions you’ve drawn, but I assure you, Sebastien is…he’s a good person.
 He deserves to be here.
-He’s smart, and driven, and maybe some day he’ll beat your record for the youngest Master of free-casting.”
+He’s smart, and driven, and maybe someday he’ll beat your record for the youngest Master of free-casting.”

 Thaddeus raised an eyebrow at that.